anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 15. [King Canyon Loop Trail ](https://www.alltrails.com/trail/us/california/kings-canyon-loop-trail)*- 7.3 mile*
-<br>Alltrails shows 6.4 miles, but I recorded 7.32 miles on alltrails and 7.1 on my watch, so I am not sure how much it would be, but definitely more than 6.4.
+<br>AllTrails shows 6.4 miles, but I recorded 7.32 miles on AllTrails and 7.1 on my watch, so I am not sure how much it would be, but definitely more than 6.4.
 It was quite empty considering we did it on Sunday afternoon, it was overcast that day.
 So probably clouds and cold were the reason we came across very few people.
 <br>
 <br>
 16. [Sawyer Camp Trail: San Andreas Lake to Lower Crystal Springs Reservoir ](https://www.alltrails.com/trail/us/california/sawyer-camp-trail-san-andreas-lake-to-lower-crystal-springs-reservoir)*- 6 mile*